GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Code is expensive to change, but design is cheaper to change, and requirements are even cheaper to change.
+> ### Readability of code is now my first priority.
+It’s more important than being fast, almost as important as being correct, but I think being readable is actually the most likely way of making it correct.
 >
-> ~ *Daniel T. Barry*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts